kyteos/NC_Health_Costs/README.md

 Potential future outcomes for this repository can include studying ways to mitigate heathcare costs and bring the percentage of "people that couldn't see a doctor due to cost" down.
 Through this, it can help identify areas or communities that are negatively affected by healthcare costs, which can guide towards initiatives to help such areas.

 ## Contact Information
 Maintained and contributed by Shreejal Paudel.
-For further information or help with the repository email [shreejalpaudel1234@gmail.com](shreejalpaudel1234@gmail.com)
+For further information or help with the repository, email [shreejalpaudel1234@gmail.com](shreejalpaudel1234@gmail.com)